HH197/Deep-Generative-Modeling-and-Probabilistic-Dimension-Reduction/README.md

 Here, I have re-implemented the [scVI](https://www.nature.com/articles/s41592-018-0229-2) tool developed by Lopez *et al*. scVI is based on a hierarchical Bayesian model with conditional distributions specified by deep neural networks, which can be trained very efficiently even for very large datasets.
 I will use [Pyro](https://pyro.ai/), [PyTorch Lightning](https://www.pytorchlightning.ai/), and Pytorch to re-implement their implementation.
 Using these libraries has resulted in fewer lines of code, more efficiency, and reliability.

+The Colab notebook contains a short report of my implementation, interpretations, and testing.